gary-jipp/lighthouse-react-final-shell/README.md

 See server `README.md` for details

 ### Database Setup
-- Database must be running before starting
+- Database must be running before starting the server app
 - Details for local database in server `README.md`
 - don't use a container database unless you really want a challenge